Aaron Gwyn

 Aaron Gwyn (born August 22, 1972) is an American short story author, novelist, and English professor.

 Career

 He received a B.A. from East Central University and an M.A. from Oklahoma State University.
 His Ph.D. in English was awarded by the University of Denver.
-He is an associate professor of English at University of North Carolina - Charlotte where he teaches fiction writing and American literature.
+He is an associate professor of English at University of North Carolina at Charlotte where he teaches fiction writing and American literature.

 He has also had a number of short stories in anthologies and collections.
 His story "The Gray" was chosen by Esquire magazine as first of a series of online stories; the magazine also included his story "You and Me and the Devil Makes Three" in You and Me and the Devil Makes Three - Esquire's Fiction for Men, Volume One.
 "Drive", about a married couple playing chicken in traffic, was in the University of Texas Press's Best of the West 2011; Dallas News called it "startling" and Smoky Mountain News "the best story in this collection".